Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    ./install.sh
    ```

-   > ![Note]: Wait for the process to complete.
+   > Note: Wait for the process to complete.
 This might take about 30 minutes.

-   > ![Note]: In case of a transient failure, you can rerun the install script can be rerun because most of the settings are idempotent.
+   > Note: In case of a transient failure, you can rerun the install script can be rerun because most of the settings are idempotent.
 In addition, the script has a checkpointing mechanism that creates component-specific files with the **.ok** extension in the playbooks directory and checks for their presence during subsequent runs.
 If you want to reapply the configuration to an existing component, delete the corresponding **.ok** file, and then rerun the install script.

 ### Task 2: Review installation results